coreinfrastructure/best-practices-badge/doc/security.md

    The default security HTTP headers are used, which help counter some attacks.
    Future versions may harden the headers further.

+### Hardening

+We also use various mechanisms to harden the system against attack;
+these attempt to thwart or slow attack even if the system has a vulnerability.
+We use the secure_headers gem (developed by Twitter) to enable a number of HTTP headers for hardening.
-In production "config.force_ssl" to set to true.
+In addition, in production "config.force_ssl" to set to true.
 This enables a number of hardening mechanisms in Rails, including HTTP Strict Transport Security (HSTS),
 TLS redirection, and secure cookies.